koaning/lazylines/README.md

 ### Stuff I'd like to do.

 - [ ] decide if I like `nest_by` better than `group_by`
-- [ ] think about how to do aggregations
+- [ ] think about how to do aggregations, maybe add a submodule with easy aggregation functions

 Methods I still gotta add: